 After relinquishing command of SEAL Team SIX, Marcinko was tasked by Vice Admiral James “Ace” Lyons, Deputy Chief of Naval Operations, with the design of a unit to test the Navy’s vulnerability to terrorism.

-This unit was the Naval Security Coordination Team OP-06D, unofficially named Red Cell.
+The Naval Security Coordination Team OP-06D unit was unofficially named Red Cell.
 In 1984, Red Cell had 13 men from SEAL Team 6 (Marcinko and twelve other hand-picked by himself) and one from Marine Force Recon.

 Marcinko’s team then tested the security of naval bases, nuclear submarines, ships, civilian airports, and an American embassy.
 And under Marcinko’s leadership, the team was able to infiltrate seemingly impenetrable, highly secured bases, nuclear submarines, ships, and other purported “secure areas” such as Air Force One, and then disappear without incident.

 These actions indicated that the cause of such a vulnerable military resulted from the replacement of Marine and Naval Military Police by contracted private security agencies often staffed by retired military personnel.

 Commander Marcinko retired from the Navy on February 1, 1989, with thirty years, three months, and seventeen days of enlisted and commissioned active duty service.

 But in 1990, Dick Marcinko was sentenced to prison for twenty-one months and fined $10,000 for his role in a mission that exposed security lapses at sensitive military installations and served 15 months of the sentence!
 Marcinko still claims his innocence and often states that the Navy singled him out because the higher-ranking officials were embarrassed.